Pharmacy Benefit Guide

 Use Rx Search to see if your drug is covered or excluded.

-Closed Single-Level Drug Benefit Definition
+Closed Single-Tier Drug Benefit Definition

-Level 1 Medical plan cost shares apply to drug list drugs.
+Tier 1 Medical plan cost shares apply to drug list drugs.
 Once you have satisfied your medical deductible, you will pay your applicable coinsurance until you reach your out-of-pocket maximum limit.

 Non-Drug List Coverage for non-drug list drugs requires an exception for medical necessity.
 Your doctor needs to request the exception with an explanation of why the drug is required for your condition instead of a preferred drug.
 If the exception is approved, your medical plan cost shares will apply.

-Closed Level-Three Drug Benefit Definition
+Closed Tier-Three Drug Benefit Definition

-Level 1 Preferred Generics.
+Tier 1 Preferred Generics.
 Lowest cost share.
 Generic drugs are as effective, safe and high quality as their brand-name counterparts, yet less expensive.

-Level 2 Preferred Brands.
+Tier 2 Preferred Brands.
 Considered “preferred” when there is no generic, and because of their value and effectiveness.

 Non-Drug list Coverage for non-drug list drugs requires an exception for medical necessity.
 Your doctor needs to request the exception with an explanation of why the drug is required for your condition instead of a preferred drug.
-If the exception is approved, Level cost share will be charged based on whether the drug is generic, brand or specialty.
+If the exception is approved, Tier cost share will be charged based on whether the drug is generic, brand or specialty.

-• *Drugs are placed into each level based on decisions made by our Pharmacy and Therapeutics (P&T) Committee.
+• *Drugs are placed into each tier based on decisions made by our Pharmacy and Therapeutics (P&T) Committee.
 This team of community doctors and pharmacists meets regularly to collaboratively review the most current medical studies and make updates to our Preferred Drug List.

 Preventive drug benefit